 Specific procedures are designed to expedite payment to schools for out-of-pocket expenses related to each grant award.
 This section describes the steps for grant reimbursements.
-The source of grant funding for each award is indicated in the award letter that is included in the grant award notification.
+The source of grant funding for each award is indicated in the award letter.